 SRS uses the cesium-137 concentration detected in the edible flesh of the animal to calculate dose.
-SRS assigns a dose to each hunter for every animal harvested if the cesium-137 concentration is above the background concentration of 1.97 picocuries per gram (pCi/g) for hogs (Morrison et al. 2019) and 2.59 pCi/g for the deer and coyote (Aucott et al. 2017).
+SRS assigns a dose to each hunter for every animal harvested if the cesium-137 concentration is above the background concentration of 1.97 pCi/g for hogs (Morrison et al. 2019) and 2.59 pCi/g for the deer and coyote (Aucott et al. 2017).
 In addition to the field monitoring, SRS collects samples of muscle for laboratory analysis of cesium-137 concentrations in both deer and hogs based on the following: 1) a set frequency, 2) the field measured cesium-137 levels, or 3) exposure limit considerations.
 These laboratory-analyzed data provide a quality-control check on the field monitoring results.

 Cesium-137 is chemically similar to and behaves like potassium in the environment.
 Cesium-137 has a half-life of about 30 years and tends to persist in soil, where it can readily enter the food chain through plants.
 Nuclear weapons detonations have distributed it widely throughout the world from 1945 to 1980; it is present at low levels in all environmental media.
 Flesh sample laboratory analyses also include cobalt-60, strontium-89,90, gross alpha, and gross beta.
-SRS collects bone samples at the same frequency as the flesh samples and analyzes them in the laboratory for strontium-89,90.